Medical Marijuana — A COMBAT Series Part 2

 Dispensaries & Crime

-Beyond proximity to schools, Judge Susan Watkins worries about the proposed locations of some dispensaries in Independence, where she serves as the Youth Court Executive Director.
-“Some of these potential locations would be right in the middle of our crime hot spots,” Judge Watkins said.
+Beyond proximity to schools, the proposed locations of some dispensaries in Independence and other commuinities in Jackson County has raised concerns.
+"Some of these potential locations would be right in the middle of our crime hot spots,” said one local legal official.

 The effect of medical marijuana dispensaries on crime is the subject of considerable debate, among not only pro- and anti-marijuana legalization activists, but also scholars.